Prior to starting optical simulations in Zemax, it’s convenient to start with straightforward

 Create a new file that will be used as our lens assembly file

-Set aperture size in Zemax to match our laser spot size (2.4 mm).
+Set aperture size in Zemax to match our original laser spot size (2.4 mm).

 Open the Zemax file associated with Lens 1, then copy and paste the surfaces into our assembly file.